RESULTS responds to White House proposals that threaten low-income families

 - Protections for consumers against predatory short-term lending would be rolled back if the Consumer Financial Protection Bureau’s new proposed rule is implemented.
 This rule would halt a multi-year proposed rule to protect consumers from moving forward.
 The original proposed rule would have created consumer protections by requiring short-term loan companies to check a borrower’s ability to repay the loan (this is a loan industry standard, notably absent) before approving the loan.
 The Trump administration’s proposed rule hopes to roll back this protection.
 Due to a yawning racial wealth divide, this proposal will likely harm communities of color disproportionately.
 3

 - Proposed changes to the poverty line would alter how the government measures poverty.
 This change has the potential to artificially make individuals ineligible for government assistance programs, taking away benefits from low-income families including health care, food assistance, and other anti-poverty programs that help families provide for their basic needs.
 This proposed rule would also make poverty measurements less accurate, leading to further hardship for millions of low-income Americans.
+RESULTS had previously submitted an initial comment expressing concern on a practical poverty line measure found here.

 - Eliminating the ability for low-income “mixed status families” participating in federal housing programs to live under the same roof.
 In June, HUD released a proposed rule on mixed status families.
 Currently HUD allows households with eligible and ineligible members to live together.
 However, HUD only provides assistance to eligible members within a household.
 This proposed rule would prohibit mixed status families from receiving any housing assistance if there are any ineligible family members in the household and requires applicants and those currently receiving assistance to provide tangible proof of citizenship.
 This rule would impact over 100,000 people, forcing households to make the impossible decision between splitting up their family of facing eviction.
 If this rule is enacted it could: force 55,000 citizen children into eviction, cause substantial administrative cost, and decrease the quality and number of households receiving housing assistance.